jtbales/Face-To-Name/README.md

 ## Description
 <img src="https://github.com/jtbales/Face-To-Name/blob/master/Images/NameTagIcon.png" alt="" align="right" height="200" />

 Forgot someone's name?
 No problem!
 This iPhone app, "Face to Name" will fill you in on the names of people you know.

 I wanted to learn iOS development and AWS (Amazon Web Services) skills so I decided to make an iPhone app that incorporates Swift programming and AWS's APIs.
+It gets its awesome facial recognition from the AWS Rekognition API.

-The app is written from 100% scratch and took about 2 full weeks of hard work.
+The app is designed from 100% scratch and took about 2 full weeks of hard work.

 ## Installing
 Everything you need to run the project in xcode should be provided, included all AWS (Amazon Web Services) frameworks necessary.